 Rotating Historical Exhibits at CWS

 The Center has several display cases throughout the galleries that exhibit materials on a variety of changing themes.
+Many are currently related to World War II, in conjunction with Center's recent Dakota Conference on the regional impact of the war.
 The current exhibits are:

 There are exhibits on permanent themes in addition to those listed above.